pifragile/re-tain-template/README.md

 ```

 ## Preview Images
-Call the `triggerPreview()` function at the point when you would like the preview image to be captures.
+Call the `triggerPreview()` function at the point when you would like the preview image to be captured.
 Preview image size will be 1000x1000px rendered in a headless Google Chrome on an Ubuntu machine.

 ## Questions?